jeffdinsmore/Soda-Fountain-Redux/README.md

 # _Jeff's Soda Fountain_

-#### _Jeff's Soda Fountain website lists the kegs of soda at his soda bar and he can add, update, and delete each soda, 10/23/2020_
+#### _Jeff's Soda Fountain website lists the kegs of soda at his soda bar and he can add, update, and delete each soda; created: 10/23/2020, updated: 06/16/2021_

 #### By _Jeff Dinsmore_